takata-daiki/algorithms/README.md

 ## License

-Licensed under the MIT License, but you can use this repo without the copyright notice and the permission notice in your submissions for online judges.
+This repo is released under the [MIT License](https://github.com/takata-daiki/algorithms/blob/master/LICENSE), but you can use this repo without the copyright notice and the permission notice in your submissions for online judges.

 ## Reference